 For more info on visiting Amish Country with kids:

-If you’re looking for FREE things to do with kids within an hour of Amish Country, look no further: 3 FREE things to do within an hour of Amish Country.
+If you're looking for things to do with kids that won't break the bank - Here is my list of FREE things to do in Amish Country with kids.
+If you're willing to venture a little further?
+3 FREE things to do within an hour of Amish Country.

 Restaurant suggestions?
 I also have you covered!
 Click HERE.